Gendarmerie (Austria): Cobra

 The terrorist assault on the OPEC headquarters in 1975 led to the establishment of a special task force of the Gendarmerie, the Gendarmerieeinsatzkommando EKO Cobra.
 This special unit trains in close proximity to Wr.
 Neustadt (city approx. 50 km south of Vienna) and gets activated for all acts of terrorism and kidnapping in addition to other particularly dangerous employments.

 Furthermore there are so-called in the context of the Cobra since 1981 Air Mars neck, those as civilian companions during endangered flights Austrian Airlines along-fly.
 This system became of that The USA after the events of the 11.
 September 2001 taken over.

 Bereitschaftspolizei

 A battalion of Bereitschaftspolizei for extensive use in events such as large meetings, concerts, soccer games, demonstrations, pl there were additionally separately in each Land of the Federal Republic a "Gendarmerie employment unit EE".
 This consisted of particularly trained gendarmes with an employment of the individual posts was likewise pulled together.

 Amalgamation

 The reorganization of the Austrian law enforcement bodies started in 2002.
 It was decided that the Gendarmerie, federal safety guard corps and Kriminalbeamtenkorps should be amalgamated.
-On December 9, 2004, the National council with the voices of ÖVP and FPÖ decided this should take place on July 1, 2005 takes place and that the new name should be the "Federal Police".
+On December 9, 2004, the National council with the votes of ÖVP and FPÖ decided this should take place on July 1, 2005 and that the new name should be the "Federal Police".

 At the time of the amalgamation from Gendarmerie, Federal Safety Guard Corps and Kriminalbeamtenkorps to the Federal Police there were approx. 15,000 officials.